masasam/dotfiles/README.md

 	git-crypt add-gpg-user YOUR_GNUPG_ID

-It is encrypted except in your laptop or desktop after you commit rclone.conf file.
+It is encrypted except in your laptop or desktop after you commit rclone.conf.

 #### Criteria of things managed by backup directory